oguerrer/oguerrer.github.io/src/content/research/tech-synergy.md

 ---
 title: 'Synergistic small worlds that drive technological sophistication'
 description: 'Measuring technological sophistication is quite a challenging problem.
 In this project, we use the concept of synergistic information as an analogue to economic complementarity between inputs in a production process.
-Then, we adapt information-theory methods to provide a data-driven framework to measure how complementary are two inputs and to discover the networked structure behind technological sophistication.
+Then, we adapt information-theory methods to provide a data-driven framework to measure how complementary are two inputs and to discover the networked structure behind technological sophistication.'
 pubDate: 'Jul 31 2023'
 publicationLink: '
 https://doi.org/10.48550/arXiv.2301.04579'